Hot Springs in NSW: Discover 5 Natural Wonders

 The water you'll swim in at the Bore Baths comes from the Great Artesian Basin and is about two million years old!

-Sitting between 40 and 50 degrees Celsius, Lightning Ridge Bore Baths is known as one of - if not the top! - hot springs in NSW, and gives you that truly warm, steam-rising-from-the-pools-surface experience.
+Sitting between 40 and 50 degrees Celsius, Lightning Ridge Bore Baths is known as one of - if not the top! - hot spring in NSW, and gives you that truly warm, steam-rising-from-the-pools-surface experience.
+Race you there!

 Location: Pandora St, Lightning Ridge